InHab50

 ⛴ 2020 👪︎ 192 🏠︎ 93

 The original intention was to camp at Lismore Bunkhouse, but increases to COVID-19 restrictions meant this wasn’t feasible.
 We did, however, manage to get to the island for a socially-distanced day trip.
 Cycling down past the island shop and Gaelic Heritage Centre, we made our way to ‘Point’, where the Port Appin ferry departs.
 It was there I was asked for a lend of my phone, from who turned out to be Claire, the owner of the Bunkhouse!
-A nice chat ensued, where I learnt everyting from the concern of the aging population about the pandemic to their planting of 19,000 trees around the bunkhouse and the naturally nutrient poor lochans of the island.
+A nice chat ensued, where I learnt everything from the concern of the aging population about the pandemic to their planting of 19,000 trees around the bunkhouse and the naturally nutrient poor lochans of the island.
 After a great day exploring, a stunning, sunny cycle back to Achnacroish capped off a memorable day.
+A second trip in 2024 via the Appin Ferry, cemented the feeling of Lismore being permanently basked in sunshine, although a mild change was noted – the phone box selling postcards and giving away maps of the island (pictured below) was now on its side, sadly no more…

 PS Despite having no population in 2011, after a purchase in 2012 Shuna (not the one in the Slate Islands) now has a population of 2, and even Eilean nan Caorach (‘Sheep Island’) had a fleeting population of 1 as a kayaker had a little explore as I was there.